-Rough Guides offer a range of tailor-made trips to Sri Lanka, with an emphasis on interesting and unusual experiences – from tea-picking in the Hill Country to cooking classes for kids – and can help organise everything from (friendly and reliable) drivers to guided bike tours of Polonnaruwa.
+Rough Guides offer a range of tailor-made trips to Sri Lanka Dropdown content, with an emphasis on interesting and unusual experiences – from tea-picking in the Hill Country to cooking classes for kids – and can help organise everything from (friendly and reliable) drivers to guided bike tours of Polonnaruwa.

-Explore more of Sri Lanka with The Rough Guide to Sri Lanka.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.
-This feature contains affiliate links; you can find out more about why we’ve partnered with hotelscombined.com here.
+Explore more of Sri Lanka with The Rough Guide to Sri Lanka Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels for your trip, and don’t forget to buy travel insurance Dropdown content before you go.
+This feature contains affiliate links; you can find out more about why we’ve partnered with hotelscombined.com here Dropdown content.
 All recommendations are editorially independent.

 Top image © ImageBySutipond/Shutterstock